Mid-The-Modder/Midbox-DISCONTINUED/README.md

 Edited a few sliders to have more freedom.
 Added the "Xylophone Saw" as a preset.
 Added a few new strum chord types of varying speeds.

+### V0.0.4
+Added a plethora of new presets!
+Added the "energetic" unison.
+Changed most important mentions of Beepbox into Midbox.
+Added 3 new vibrato types.
+Aqua, Aqua Delayed, and Drunk.